 - Salt and pepper to taste

 - Rinse and dry brussels sprouts.
 Trim the stems and remove any yellow leaves, cut lengthwise into halves or quarters depending on the size.

-- Place brussels sprouts in mixing bowl.
-Toss with olive oil, garlic, salt, pepper, and bacon until coated and well mixed.
+- Place brussels sprouts in a mixing bowl.
+Toss with olive oil, garlic, salt, pepper, and bacon until coated and well-mixed.

 - Place brussels sprouts on a greased baking sheet and bake for 20-25 minutes or until golden and tender.

-- Just before serving, sprinkle brussels with Parmesan cheese and toss.
+- Just before serving, sprinkle brussel sprouts with Parmesan cheese and toss.

 - Serving Size: About 1 cup